This post may contain affiliate links. Please read our disclosure policy.

 How To Make Banana Bread For One

-banana bread batter in a mixing bowl.
+whisking small batch banana bread batter with one mashed banana in a mixing bowl.

-2. Remove from the oven and cool slightly before eating.
+2. Let cool slightly before eating.

 Expert Tips